jakobzhao/geog595/02_cyber/pe.md

 ```
 **Note:** This resume template is from [http://www.jasonfilley.com/resumeinmarkdown.html](http://www.jasonfilley.com/resumeinmarkdown.html).

 3\.
 In fact, you can use any text editor to generate Markdown files.
-If you do not have `Atom` at hand, you can use `Notepad` as well.
-Another Markdown editor I recommend is `Typora`.
+If you do not have `Atom` at hand, you can use `Notepad` on Windows or `TextEdit` on MacOS as well.
+Another more advanced Markdown editor I highly recommend is `Typora`.
 Please let the instructor know if you meet any difficulty in installing this plugin.

 ### 3.3 Upload files to GitHub